stan-dev/stan-dev.github.io/events/stancon2023/index.md

 The purpose of the StanCon scholarship is to make StanCon a more accessible and inclusive event.

 Participants who require financial assistance to attend the conference may apply for a scholarship by filling out this [form](https://forms.gle/gro2kUpWrb3LGKpM7).
 The StanCon scholarship covers registration for the tutorial and the main conference, as well as housing.
-Scholarships are awarded on a need-base, and are usually targeted at early career scientists, including students and post-docs, and members of underrepresented groups in STEM.
+Scholarships are awarded on a need-base, and prioritize early career scientists, including students and post-docs, and members of underrepresented groups in STEM.

 Applications are reviewed on a rolling basis, and scholarships are awarded based on available funds.